madevo-io/api-docs/docs/authentication.md

 # Authentication

-The Madevo Assistant API uses token based authentication to secure access to all protected endpoints.
-Clients must authenticate using valid user credentials to obtain an access token.
-This token must be included in the Authorization header for all subsequent API requests.
+The Madevo Assistant API uses token based authentication.
+All protected endpoints require a valid access token.

 ---

 ## Authentication Flow

-1. Authenticate using email and password to obtain an access token
+1. Authenticate with email and password
+2. Receive an access token
-2. Include the access token in the Authorization header for protected endpoints
+3. Include the token in the Authorization header
-3. Refresh the access token when it expires
+4. Refresh the token when it expires

 ---

 ## Login

-Authenticates a user and returns an access token.
+Authenticate a user and obtain an access token.

 ### Endpoint

 POST /restapi/login

----
+shell
+Copy code

-## Request Headers
+### Headers

 Content-Type: application/json

-yaml
+bash
 Copy code

----

-## Request Body
+### Request Body

 ```json
 {